7 Proven Best Practices for SMS and Email Frequency

 - Opt-out Rate—This the rate of recipients that unsubscribed by clicking “unsubscribe” in the email or replying “stop” to a text message.
 This will be your most important indicator of how your recipients feel about the communication you send.
 If recipients are unhappy with your text and email marketing campaigns, they will likely opt-out.
 While each campaign is different, I like to keep my opt-out rate less than 1-2%.
 There are certain cases when your email campaigns will likely go above this threshold, such as welcome messages or other text and email messages where the recipients have not previously received communication, so make sure to compare each campaign with other similar campaigns.
 If your opt-out rate goes above 2%, take a look at the message content as well as the frequency to see if you can identify what is causing the high opt-out rate.
 If your opt-out rate is low or non-existent, feel free to keep sending!

-- Click-through Rate—This is the amount of recipients that click links in your email.
+- Click-through Rate—This is a number of recipients that click links in your email.
 As a best practice, every email should include a call to action that encourages recipients to act.
 This may be a “purchase now” or “learn more” button.
 If you get a high click through rate, it is a good indicator that your customers like what you are giving them.

 #7—Actions speak louder than words.